RockmanEXEZone/MMBN-Table-Files/README.md

 Notes
 -----
+* In the general sense, adhere to the Table File Format as described here:
 * For Latin characters in Japanese table files, use the standard Latin alphabet Unicode characters; do not use full-width or half-width letter characters.
 * For Japanese characters in Japanese table files, use their full-width versions.
 * Try to use the same Unicode characters across all table files.